 The usage of service robots is a very new concept in the United States, and currently many companies are taking a wait-and-see approach to adoption.
 Larger corporations and national franchises in particular generally take more time to test out and vet the application of new technologies such as service robots.
-However, in spite of these challenges, we were still able to close several Master Service Agreements ("MSA") with national chain enterprises (as described below) due to the necessity of our products for their operations.
+However, in spite of these challenges, we were still able to close several Master Service Agreements ("MSAs") with national chain enterprises (as described below) due to the necessity of our products for their operations.
 The majority of companies that have adopted the service robot technology are smaller businesses that have a much shorter chain of command and make decisions faster.
 As a result, the vast majority (over 90%) of our existing revenue currently result from purchase or lease contracts from smaller companies with one or two locations, primarily in the hospitality industry.
 Contracts generally fall into the following categories: (i) lease agreements (with and without trials, straight lease and lease-to-purchase), (ii) purchase agreements, and (iii) maintenance service agreements (for maintenance service on our products).
+The increase in our revenue in 2022 largely results from an increase of orders from smaller companies, due to the diversity of our client base, no single contract represents a significant portion of our current or expected future revenue.
 No single customer constitutes greater than 10% of our revenue, and as a result, we are not financially dependent on any one customer.